 Stove and Cook Tops

 This is a place where heat is prevalent and various risks are present for starting a fire.
 Use extreme caution with this surface.
 Grease fires are a different kind of fire and need to be extinguished in a special way.
-Check out this blog for more information and tips about grease fires.
+There are several kitchen ingredients that can put out grease fires.